mage-os/mageos-PHPCompatibilityFork/.github/CONTRIBUTING.md

 To start contributing, fork the repository, create a new branch in your fork, make your intended changes and pull the branch against the `develop` branch of this repository.

+Review the [Contributor License Agreement](https://opensource.adobe.com/cla.html) if this is your first time contributing.

 Please make sure that your pull request contains unit tests covering what's being addressed by it.

 * All code should be compatible with PHPCS >= 3.7.1.